Thanos420NoScope/things/cacheserver/README.md

 # Server and Client Setup Scripts

-This project contains two Bash scripts designed to automate the setup and configuration of server and client machines.
-These scripts provide a flexible and customizable way to deploy consistent environments across multiple machines.
+This project contains two scripts designed to automate the setup and configuration of cache servers and client machines for bandwidth effficiency.

 ## Scripts